drduh/YubiKey-Guide/README.md

 > [!IMPORTANT]
 > The pinentry program starts on the *local* host, not remote.

-**Important** Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
+Any pinentry program except `pinentry-tty` or `pinentry-curses` may be used.
 This is because local `gpg-agent` may start headlessly (by systemd without `$GPG_TTY` set locally telling which tty it is on), thus failed to obtain the pin.
 Errors on the remote may be misleading saying that there is *IO Error*.
 (Yes, internally there is actually an *IO Error* since it happens when writing to/reading from tty while finding no tty to use, but for end users this is not friendly.)

 See [Issue 85](https://github.com/drduh/YubiKey-Guide/issues/85) for more information and troubleshooting.